IHAN – proof of concept pilots

 We are implementing the call for funding applications as part of Sitra’s IHAN® – Human-Driven Data Economy focus area, which will run until 2021.
 Under the focus area, we will organise several calls for funding applications, specifying the selection criteria, application periods and other details separately for each call.
 The new application criteria will be published on our website.
 We can fund pilot projects selected through the application process until March 2021 at the latest.

-The call for funding applications we are launching now will be open until the end of 2018, and its goals, criteria and other details are described below.
+The call for funding applications was open until the end of 2018, and its goals, criteria and other details are described below.

 What are we looking for?

-We are looking for applicants prepared to engage in close collaboration and learning processes with other pilot projects, who can also commit themselves to working in close EU-wide workshops related to, for example, the development of a common standard and concept.
+We are looking for applicants prepared to engage in close collaboration and learning processes with other pilot projects, who can also commit themselves to working in close European wide workshops related to, for example, the development of a common standard and concept.

 What do we expect from the applications?